Boban Rajović

-Boban Rajović ([boban rajoʋitɕ], born 25 December 1971) is a Danish-born Montenegrin singer popular in former Yugoslavia.
+Boban Rajović ([boban rajoʋitɕ], born 25 December 1971 in Denmark) is a Montenegrin singer popular in former Yugoslavia.
 Some of his big hit songs include "Usne boje vina" (Wine-colored Lips) and "Provokacija" (Provocation).
-He has lived in Belgrade since 2000.
-He is married to Dragana Rajović and has three children with her.

 Private life

 Rajović was born in Copenhagen, Denmark, to parents that had migrated (see gastarbeiter) from Berane, SR Montenegro, Yugoslavia.
 At 19 years of age he started singing in Yugoslav-owned cafés in Scandinavia.
 His family patron saint (slava) is Saint Basil of Ostrog.
 He moved to Belgrade, Serbia, in 2000 to record his first album.
 He remains there.
+He is married to Dragana Rajović and has three children with her.